BA in Psychology

 Major Core Requirements

-- The psychology major requires 30 credit hours.
+- The psychology major requires 30 credit hours in psychology coursework.

 - All courses that count toward the psychology major requirements must be completed with a grade of C or better.
 Grades of C- or below will not be accepted.
 This includes STAT 1200 or its equivalent (a required course for all psychology majors).

-- Students must complete MATH 1100 before STAT 1200 and PSYCH 3010, before PSYCH 3020, before the capstone lab.
+- Students must complete MATH 1050 or MATH 1100 before STAT 1200 and PSYCH 3010, before PSYCH 3020, before the capstone lab.
 We make no exceptions to the research methods sequence requirements.

 - Students must complete at least two psychology courses numbered 4000 or above.
 The Psychology capstone lab will meet one of these 4000-level courses.

 - Students must complete at least one psychology course numbered 3000 or above that is designated Writing Intensive.
 The psychology capstone lab will meet the WI requirement if completed during the fall or spring semesters.
 Capstones are not WI in the summer sessions.

 - No more than 43 psychology credits may count toward the required 120 credits to graduate.
 Students enrolled in the two-semester Honors Capstone only may use up to 49 psychology credits toward graduation.